Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Power_Cycle_and_Rebuild_Nodes.md

            systemctl start etcd.service; /srv/cray/scripts/common/kubernetes-cloudinit.sh
     ```

-    **Rebuilt node with modified ssh key(s):** The cloud-init process can fail when accessing other nodes if ssh keys have been modified in the cluster.
-If this occurs, the following steps can be used to repair the desired ssh keys on the newly rebuilt node:
+    **Rebuilt node with modified SSH key(s):** The `cloud-init` process can fail when accessing other nodes if SSH keys have been modified in the cluster.
+If this occurs, the following steps can be used to repair the desired SSH keys on the newly rebuilt node:

-    1. Allow cloud-init to fail due to the non-matching keys.
+    1. Allow `cloud-init` to fail due to the non-matching keys.
-    1. Copy the correct ssh key(s) to the newly rebuilt node.
+    1. Copy the correct SSH key(s) to the newly rebuilt node.
-    1. Re-run cloud-init on the newly rebuilt node:
+    1. Re-run `cloud-init` on the newly rebuilt node:

     ```bash
     ncn-m# cloud-init clean; cloud-init init --local; cloud-init init